 The blog is monetized through affiliate marketing and sponsorship deals.

 Steve Chou has bachelor’s and master’s degrees in electrical engineering from Stanford University.

-Steve and his wife started an online store in 2007 which quickly grew to replace his wife’s $100k salary in a year.
+Steve and his wife started an online store in 2007, quickly growing to replace his wife’s $100k salary in a year.